-The CONSTRAINT clause allows you to define an integrity constraint (see section "Integrity constraint" on page 93) for the column.
+The CONSTRAINT clause allows you to define an integrity constraint (see section "Integrity constraint") for the column.

 In the case of CALL DML tables, the CALL DML clause specifies the non-significant value and the column name.

 4.1.6 Integrity constraint